cnobile2012/python-thunderborg/PAIR-BT.rst

 On the Raspberry Pi command line type the following.

-Try to auto pair the controllor first.
+Try to auto pair the controller first.
 Near L2 use a paper clip and insert it in the tiny hole on the back.
-This will reset the controllor if it's been previously paired to another device.
-Then connect the controllor via one of the RPIs USB connectors.
-Then run the command below to see if it auto regestered.
+This will reset the controller if it's been previously paired to another device.
+Then connect the controller via one of the RPIs USB connectors.
+Then run the command below to see if it auto registered.

 .. code-block:: console